LockeBirdsey/LockeBirdsey.github.io/_posts/2020-02-01-reclaiming-fibres.md

 Many eons ago, I used to make interactive fiction.
 I was good at it.

 So I'm trying to get them back up and working again.
 And boyyy is it taking a while.
 So I might run through the steps.
+It has been a LONG time since I checked out the Twine scene, and as such, I'm rather behind on developments.

 ## From Twine 1 to Twine 2